Estée Lauder (businesswoman): Early life and education

-Lauder graduated from Newtown High School in Elmhurst, Queens, New York, and much of her childhood was spent trying to make ends meet.
+Lauder spent much of her childhood trying to make ends meet.
 Like most of her eight siblings, she worked at the family's hardware store, where she got her first taste of business, entrepreneurship, and what it takes to be a successful retailer.
 Her childhood dream was to become an actress with her "name in lights, flowers and handsome men".

 When Lauder grew older, she agreed to help her uncle, Dr. John Schotz, with his business.
 Schotz was a chemist, and his company, New Way Laboratories, sold beauty products such as creams, lotions, rouge, and fragrances.
 She became more interested in his business than her father's.
 She was fascinated watching her uncle create his products.
 He also taught her how to wash her face and do facial massages.
-After graduating from high school, she focused on her uncle's business.
+After graduating from Newtown High School in Elmhurst, Queens, New York, she focused on her uncle's business.

 Career

 Lauder named one of her uncle's blends Super Rich All-Purpose Cream, and began selling the preparation to her friends.
 She sold creams like Six-In-One cold cream and Dr. Schotz's Viennese Cream to beauty shops, beach clubs and resorts.
 One day, as she was getting her hair done at the House of Ash Blondes, the salon's owner Florence Morris asked Lauder about her perfect skin.
 Soon, Estée returned to the beauty parlor to hand out four of her uncle's creams and demonstrate their use.
 Morris was so impressed that she asked Lauder to sell her products at Morris's new salon.

 In 1953, Lauder introduced her first fragrance, Youth-Dew, a bath oil that doubled as a perfume.
 Instead of using French perfumes by the drop behind each ear, women began using Youth-Dew by the bottle in their bath water.
 In the first year, it sold 50,000 bottles; by 1984, the figure had risen to 150 million.

-Lauder was a subject of a 1985 TV documentary, Estée Lauder: The Sweet Smell of Success.
+Lauder was the subject of a 1985 TV documentary, Estée Lauder: The Sweet Smell of Success.
 Explaining her success, she said, "I have never worked a day in my life without selling.
 If I believe in something, I sell it, and I sell it hard."

 Awards and honors

-Lauder received the Knight class of the Legion of Honour from the Consul General of France, Gerard Causer.
-She was the first woman to receive the Chevalier Commendation this year, on January 16, 1978.
+Lauder received the Chevalier (Knight) class of the Legion of Honour from the Consul General of France, Gerard Causer, on January 16, 1978.
+She was the first woman to receive this honor.

 She was inducted to the Junior Achievement U.S. Business Hall of Fame in 1988.
 She received the Presidential Medal of Freedom in 2004.